Updated May 10, 2026

 Income Tax

-3-6.99%β’ Mining income is taxed as ordinary income at receipt in Connecticut.
+2-6.99%β’ Mining income taxed as ordinary income at fair market value upon receipt.

-β’ Staking rewards are taxed as ordinary income when received.
+β’ Staking rewards taxed as ordinary income when received.

-β’ Staking rewards are taxed as ordinary income when received.
+β’ Staking rewards taxed as ordinary income when received.

 Reporting Requirements